-There were no other persons with responsibility for planning, directing, and controlling the activities of the Scheme, directly and indirectly during or since the end of the financial year.
+There were no other persons with responsibility for planning, directing and controlling the activities of the Scheme, directly and indirectly during the period or since the end of the financial period.

 The Responsible Entity earns fees for the management and administration of the Scheme.
-Responsible Entity fees charged for the year were as follows:
+Responsible Entity fees charged for the period were as follows:

-- 1.99% for the retail class reduced to 1.69% effective 1 June 2021 (2020: 1.99%); - 1.20% for the wholesale class (2020: 1.20%); and - Nil for the zero class (2020: Nil).
+- 0.95% for the wholesale class;

+- 0.80% for the wholesale performance fee class; and

+- Nil for the zero class.